eddoyang/zoned-chatbot/README.md

 ### Notes:
 The correct factual questions had at 2-3 of the correct answers in the top 5.
-All euclidean distances were relatively high, with every answer greater than 0.40.
+All cosine distances were relatively high, with every answer greater than 0.40.

 Every refusal answer started with a variation of "I cannot answer" or "The excerpt does not contain...", and then a short explanation of what the excerpt actually contains.
 It gives us page numbers, however generally being randomly chosen within the document.
 Expected to drop once given full corpus.